sthysel/nyanbc/README.md

 patterns to help tune equipment.
 A Lissajous pattern seemed a good motif, common to both radio and television.

-Because the ABC broadcast in both radio and television, it seemed like 2:1 would be a good ratio.
+Because the ABC broadcat in both radio and television, it seemed like 2:1 would be a good ratio.
 (This makes an infinity symbol or a figure of eight lying on its side).
 But back in 1965, the figure of 8 logo was being used by the University of the Air.
 So the ABC decided to base their logo a 3:1 ratio.